yuka-okd/K_L/README.md

       TrackClusterSeparation::TrackClusterSeparation() :
       m_Distance(1.0E10), // "infinity"
       ```
-> **Note** Cannot find code that changes this value, would be bad if this was used in all cases, FIND WHERE
+> **Note** Cannot find code that changes this value, root files does have varying numbers so it is done somewhere, FIND WHERE

 * ```m_KLMTrackSepAngle```- angular distance from track separation object
   - TYPE: ```Float_t```